sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/kubernetes/configure.md

 ## Overview

-To ensure optimal performance and functionality of your Sourcegraph deployment, it is recommended to use components pre-configured by us in your overlay.
+To ensure optimal performance and functionality of your Sourcegraph deployment, please only include components listed in the [kustomization.template.yaml file](kustomize/index.md#kustomization-yaml) for your instance overlay.
 These components include settings that have been specifically designed and tested for Sourcegraph and do not require any additional configuration changes.

-Before combining components in your [kustomization file](kustomize/index.md#kustomization-yaml), be sure to understand how each component and its dependencies work.
-Carefully review all component configurations and resources to ensure full compatibility and proper interaction between components.
-Note that some components depend on others, so disable/remove components cautiously.

-Following these guidelines will help you create a seamless deployment and avoid conflicts.

-> NOTE: All commands in this guide should be run from the root of the reference repository.

-## Components

-The order of components in the [kustomization.template.yaml file](kustomize/index.md#kustomization-yaml) is important and should be maintained.
+The order of components listed in the [kustomization.template.yaml file](kustomize/index.md#kustomization-yaml) is important and should be maintained.
 The components are listed in a specific order to ensure proper dependency management and compatibility between components.
 Reordering components can introduce conflicts or prevent components from interacting as expected.
 Only modify the component order if explicitly instructed to do so by the documentation.
 Otherwise, leave the component order as-is to avoid issues.

+Following these guidelines will help you create a seamless deployment and avoid conflicts.

+> NOTE: All commands in this guide should be run from the root of the reference repository.

 ## Base cluster